chipsalliance/UHDM/README.md

  * Other parsers are welcome to generate UHDM databases

 # Python API
- * When uhdm is compile as a shared library (`-DBUILD_SHARED_LIBS=ON` on `cmake` command) it also build a swig wrapper for python.
+ * When uhdm is compiled as a shared library (`-DBUILD_SHARED_LIBS=ON` on `cmake` command) it also build a swig wrapper for python.
 The python wrapper implement almost VPI getter API from systemVerilog.
 See chapter *38.
 VPI routine definitions* of Ieee1800-2017 for details.
  * Find here a short example that assume an existing database.
 It will print all module name existing in the first design :
 ```python
 import uhdm